dploy.toml

 To stop the services, run:

-dploy run stop
+dploy run stopdeploy Mode

 In deploy mode, dploy starts both your application and its dependencies on a specified remote server.
 To deploy, use the following command:

-dploy deploy <host> -p <port> -u <user> -k <path_to_keyfile>
+dploy deploy <host> -p <port> -u <user> -k <path_to_keyfile>The flags are:

 In deploy mode, the .env file is not generated.
 Instead, dploy uses environment variables specified in your system or a manually created .env file.
 This mode is intended for use in CI environments.
 Dependencies variables are set automatically inside the application container.